react-native-camera/react-native-camera/README.md

 - Pull Request Reviews and even more welcome! we need help testing, reviewing, and updating open PRs
 - If you are interested in contributing more actively, please contact me (same username on Twitter, Facebook, etc.) Thanks!
 - We are now on [Open Collective](https://opencollective.com/react-native-camera#sponsor)!
 Contributions are appreciated and will be used to fund core contributors. [more details](#open-collective)
+- If you want to help us coding, join Expo slack https://slack.expo.io/, so we can chat over there.

 #### Breaking Changes
 ##### android build tools has been bumped to 25.0.2, please update (can be done via android cli or AndroidStudio)